thirtyfiveblack/rugby-league-scoreboard/README.md

 -----------------------------------------------------------------------------------
-# Australian Football Scoreboard Plugin
+# Rugby League Scoreboard Plugin

-A plugin for LEDMatrix that displays live, recent, and upcoming Australian Football games across the AFL league.
+A plugin for LEDMatrix that displays live, recent, and upcoming Rugby League games across the NRL competition.

 Plugin has been cloned from the https://github.com/ChuckBuilds/ledmatrix-plugins/tree/main/plugins/basketball-scoreboard and I've left some artefacts from WNBA & NCAA in case ESPN extend their API to cover more AFL leagues such as VFL, NEAFL, SANFL, WAFL.

 ## Features

-- **Single League Support**: AFL
+- **Single League Support**: NRL
 - **Live Game Tracking**: Real-time scores, quarters, time remaining
 - **Recent Games**: Recently completed games with final scores
 - **Upcoming Games**: Scheduled games with start times